 The primary objective: to strenghten relations

-The primary objective of this initiative is to encourage participation by Canadians who are not directly involved in the reconciliation process or who are not exposed to Indigenous history and culture.
-These cross-country dialogues aim to strengthen relations between Indigenous and non-Indigenous communities by creating a space where the two can interact with each other in a spirit of openness and mutual discovery.
+The primary objective of this initiative was to encourage participation by Canadians who are not directly involved in the reconciliation process or who were not exposed to Indigenous history and culture.
+These cross-country dialogues aimed to strengthen relations between Indigenous and non-Indigenous communities by creating a space where the two could interact with each other in a spirit of openness and mutual discovery.